lankireddyhiteshreddy/ARVR_PROJECT/README.md

 Quick start and build instructions for the project.

 ## Prerequisites
-- Unity Editor (specify the version used; e.g., Unity 2020.3 LTS or Unity 2021.3 LTS).
+- Unity Editor version : Unity 2025
 - Visual Studio or VS Code (for editing scripts).
 - Git (to clone repository).
 - For Android builds: Android Build Support installed via Unity Hub.